 The Physical Education Program at Port Melbourne Primary School, linked to the Victorian Curriculum is aimed to generate a level of well being, encompassing fitness and enjoyment of physical activity.
 We aim to contribute to a happier, healthier and more successful school, inclusive of pupils who have greater confidence, developed social competencies and self-esteem.
 This is achieved through developing fundamental motor skills and involving students as skilled participants in challenging play, games, dance, leisure, recreation and additional sports such as; Open Water Safety, Swimming, Cricket, European Handball, Basketball, AFL, Volleyball, Soccer, Gymnastics, Athletics, Cross Country and more.
 Students also have opportunities to participate in numerous Gala days throughout the school year, to compete against local schools within the Southport District.
 Students who excel in sporting endeavors also have opportunities to participate in state representative teams with opportunities provided through School Sport Victoria.

 Swimming is conducted for students from Foundation to Year Four as an intensive program at MSAC, and Years Three to Six participate in an Open Water Learning Experience run by Lifesaving Victoria.
-All students participate in a 60 minute Physical Education session with their PE teachers and an additional 60 minutes with their class teacher each week as per the new Victorian Curriculum.
-In addition to the aforementioned, extra-curricular clubs and before/after school training sessions are ran by parents and staff over the course of the year to support student sporting development.
+All students participate in a 60 minute Physical Education session with their PE teachers each week as per the new Victorian Curriculum.
+In addition to the aforementioned, extra-curricular clubs and lunch time training sessions are ran by staff and assisted by parent helpers over the course of the year to support student sporting development.

 Foundation – Year Two

-In Term one and two, students in Foundation – Year Two will complete a Fundamental Motor Skills program, be introduced to gymnasium rules and routines as well as fun games.
+In Term three and four, students in Foundation – Year Two will complete a Fundamental Motor Skills program, be introduced to gymnasium rules and routines as well as fun games.
 Fundamental movement skills are a specific set of skills that involve different body parts such as feet, legs, trunk, head, arms and hands.
 These skills are the “building blocks” for more complex and specialised skills that children will need throughout their lives to competently participate in different games, sports and recreational activities.
-Students will participate in a Gymnastics program in Term Two with funding received from Sporting Schools.
+Students will participate in a striking unit provided by Hockey Victoria.
+Combined with a Techno Tennis program in Term Three free of charge.

 Years Three & Four